 The QBI Tax Deduction: What Is It and Who Can Claim It?

-The qualified business income (QBI) deduction is a tax break that’s been given to certain business owners and self-employed workers since 2018.
+The qualified business income (QBI) deduction is a tax break offering up to a 20% deduction to certain business owners and self-employed workers.

 Offering a potential 20% tax deduction, it’s clearly a pretty big deal for anyone who has to handle self-employment taxes.